Arthurigorr/Ruido/cran-comments.md

   satBackup: no visible binding for global variable 'wl'
   satBackup: no visible binding for global variable 'timeBin'
   satBackup: no visible binding for global variable 'targetSampRate'
-  satBackup: no visible binding for global variable 'window'
   satBackup: no visible binding for global variable 'overlap'
   satBackup: no visible binding for global variable 'channel'
   satBackup: no visible binding for global variable 'dbThreshold'